liporuwcha/a___development_tools_infrastructure/README.md

 ## a - development tools, infrastructure

-Namespaces with 2 and 3 letters.
-This list will grow eventually.
+Before any software project we need to talk about the development tools and infrastructure.
+There are so many options that one can be lost in a maze of choice and never ever leave it with something concrete.
+Limiting the choice and freedom will boost the productivity.
+Human brains are capable of doing very few thing simultaneously.

-aa - operating systems
+### aa - operating systems

+There are many operating systems in the world.
+We have to limit our effort to be productive.

 - aaa - Linux
+Linux is my operating system of choice.
+It is open-source and free and it runs most of the internet servers.
+It does not need to have a graphic user interface for running databases and web servers.
+I like to use Debian for its stability.
+We will not experiment new things on the server side.

 - aab - Windows
+I have [Windows](https://github.com/CRUSTDE-ContainerizedRustDevEnv/windows_reinstall) on my laptop, but I will not use it directly for development.
 - aac - WSL on Windows
+We can have simultaneously Linux and Windows on the machine using [WSL - Windows Subsystem for Linux](https://github.com/CRUSTDE-ContainerizedRustDevEnv/win10_wsl2_debian11).
+It works fine for me.
 - aad - android
+On my phone I have android.
+It will not matter for this project.
 - aae - MacOS and iOS
+I will avoid doing anything directly on these OS.
+- aaj - virtual machines
+OS can run on bare metal or inside a VM virtual machine.
+VM are great to isolate simpler things running on the same beefy machine.
+- aak - Linux containers
+Linux has [containers](https://github.com/CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod) that are kind of small VM.
+It is not a perfect equivalent, but it is good for isolation, but not great.
+I know about docker, but I choose to use Podman instead.
+I like to have my development environment inside a container [CRUSTDE](https://github.com/CRUSTDE-ContainerizedRustDevEnv).

-ab - networks
+### ab - networks

-- aba - tcp/ip
+- aba - tcp, ip and udp
+The Internet protocol suite is the basis of internet communication.
+I will not use them directly.
 - abb - web http request-response
+This protocol is simple to think about and strong enough for most of the internet.
 - abc - websockets
+Finally there is a simultaneous two-way communication channel on the internet.
 - abd - http2
+I don't know.
+I hope it is just an upgrade and it is backward compatible.
 - abe - http3
+I don't know.
+I hope it is just an upgrade and it is backward compatible.
-- abf - server side events
+- abf - server-sent events
+SSE allows the server to push data to the client.
+- abg - SSL, TLS and HTTPS
+This technology is securing the internet connection by encrypting data sent between a website and a browser.
+- abj - ssh
+The SSH protocol is the standard way for remote work and file copy in Linux.

-ac - postgres database
+### ac - postgres database

 - aca - database servers
 - acb - database config